compsigh-url/cpnt260-a3/README.md

-# CPNT 260
+# README

+## Course Title
+CPNT260

+## Author Name
 Robin (Abishek Roka) Pradhan

+## Links
 * GitHub Repo : https://github.com/compsigh-url/cpnt260-a3/
 * GitHub Page : https://compsigh-url.github.io/cpnt260-a3/

-## Client : Myself
+## Client

-Honestly there werent many major issues I ran into.
-The main one was layering the like button on top of the image in the gallery.
-I fixed it by putting both elemends inside of a div, then setting the main images position to relative.
-When I set the like button's position to absoloute, it sets the position based on the relative postion of its (nearest) ancestor; the image.

-Parts of my work were guided by W3Schools and CSS Tricks but all code is original/heavily edited.
+Myself

+## Problem Solving
+I ran into an issue trying to get the google maps api to work.
+The solution was rather simple, I actually just google a tutorial on how to embed it.
+I honestly felt a little silly not being able to do it myself but it worked out.